Pathways Vermont’s mission is to end homelessness in Vermont and provide innovative mental health alternatives.

 - Respect, Warmth and Compassion

-Over the next few years, Pathways Vermont grew this program through formal partnerships with the State of Vermont’s Departments of Corrections and Mental Health with the goal of decreasing institutionalization (from prisons and hospitals) using the evidenced-based model.
+Over the next few years, Pathways Vermont grew the Housing First program through formal partnerships with the State of Vermont’s Departments of Corrections and Mental Health with the goal of decreasing institutionalization (from prisons and hospitals) using the evidenced-based model.
 Pathways Vermont further expanded its services for Vermonters experiencing homelessness by launching our Supportive Services for Veteran Families (SSVF) program.
 Like Housing First, the SSVF program offers a permanent solution to homelessness.
 The SSVF program strives to end veteran homelessness through rapid-rehousing and short-term assistance.
 Today, Pathways offers a statewide network of permanent housing and support services to address chronic and veteran homelessness.

 Our experience working with vulnerable Vermonters made us aware of other unmet community needs, prompting Pathways Vermont to develop of a number of community mental health initiatives.
 Two of these programs, the Pathways Vermont Support Line and the Pathways Vermont Community Center provide immediate access to non-judgmental, compassionate support for Vermonters who have experienced trauma and mental health crisis.
 Our fifth and most recent program, Pathways Vermont Soteria House, provides residential, adaptive support for individuals experiencing their first mental health crisis, hopefully preventing the need for hospitalization.

 In May 2014 Pathways Vermont was awarded designation as a Specialized Services Agency by the Department of Mental Health, the first such designation awarded to a mental health organization in Vermont since the 1980s.
 This action solidified our organization’s sustainability for the future and formalized its inclusion in the Vermont system of care.
 More importantly, this decision spoke to the true originality of our programming and the need it meets in the state of Vermont.